 A synchronous course is composed of twelve weekly prescheduled class meetings that span the academic term.
 These courses are typically held on campus, in which case there will always include a Zoom presence to allow remote students to participate online in classroom activities.
 Some synchronous courses may be held via Zoom only, depending on the specific needs of the course or professor.
+The professor in some courses that include an on-campus meeting may lead class meetings via Zoom; the course syllabus will indicate if this is the case.
 The time blocks for synchronous course class meetings are usually 9:00 a.m.-12:15 p.m., 1:30-4:45 p.m., and 5:45-9:00 p.m.
 Synchronous courses do not meet during Symposium Week or Reading Week in the middle of each academic term.